 densityi is the density at the location i.
 The R in equation 3 is the summation of ∆Rscaled, i.

-Data analysis

-Correlation analyses were conducted to examine the effects of atmospheric parameters on seed dispersal parameters.
-Atmospheric parameters included u, ξ(3.3) , w(3.3), σw3.
+Correlation and comparison

+To the authors’ knowledge, this is the first study that measuring dynamic (hourly) horseweed seed source release rate (source strength, seed grains/plant/hour).
+To reveal the complicated influence from variable atmospheric parameters to horseweed seed emission, dispersion, and deposition, some correlation analyses have been conducted.
+Atmospheric parameters were u, ξ(3.3) , w(3.3), σw3.
 3, u3.3, and σu (3.3) in the sampling directions, air temperature (T) and its standard deviation (σT), solar radiation (SR), and relative humidity (RH).
-Seed dispersal parameters included seed concentration (C) and deposition (D) in the center of the field, IHF and source strength, Qo (representing source production), the ratio of center concentration at different heights to the canopy height (seed vertical transport), the ratio of concentration at the field edge to that at the field center canopy height (horizontal transport), the ratio of deposition at different distances to source strength (horizontal transport), the ratio of balloon-measured concentration at different heights to the center concentration at canopy height (vertical transport), and the ratio of the balloon-measured concentration at different downwind distances to the center concentration at canopy height (horizontal transport).
+Seed dispersal parameters included seed concentration (C) and deposition (D) in the center of the field, IHF and source strength Qo (representing source production).

+Furthermore, to study the transportation of horseweed seed in vertical and horizontal direction, several ratio parameters were defined.
+They are :1)the ratio of center concentration at different heights to the canopy height (seed vertical transport); 2)the ratio of concentration at the field edge to that at the field center canopy height (horizontal transport);3)the ratio of deposition at different distances to source strength (horizontal transport);4)the ratio of balloon-measured concentration at different heights to the center concentration at canopy height (vertical transport);5) the ratio of the balloon-measured concentration at different downwind distances to the center concentration at canopy height (horizontal transport).

+Horseweed pollens and seeds are both significant in the rapid invasion events, but the two kinds of aerosols characterized with biological discrepancy.
+Some comparison analyses were carried out between the same sampling period data of horseweed pollens and seeds.
+The emission variation during the whole flowering season, the reached height and distance in the transportation were discussed.

 RESULTS

 Source production

 The duration of this experiment was 43 days.
 During this period 132 samplings were taken and 15,239 seeds in total were collected in the source field in the downwind wind direction.
+For obtaining dynamic emitting data, each sampling lasted just about 2 or 3 hours.
 Seed production started on August 29, and the release of seeds was scant at the beginning (Fig. 2).
 The low release rate continued for about 1 week (August 29 to September 5).
 Then the seed release gradually increased and reached its peak about 14 days later on September 11.
 The seed release decreased gradually following that date, and after 12 days, on September 23, the release rate decreased to a very low point.
 The low release rate continued for about 19 days until October 11.
 A rainfall event occurred on October 12, after which there were few seeds released because rainfall washed all the seeds to the ground.
 Most seeds were released from September 6 to September 22.

 The diurnal seed release followed an obvious pattern (Fig. 3).
 In the morning, the seed release rate was low, then gradually increased.
 The peak occurred during the afternoon around 13:00-15:00.
 After the peak, the seed release rate decreased gradually and remained low during the late afternoon.